rust-lang/rfcs/text/0000-eager-macro-expansion.md

 # Appendix B: varying definitions during expansion
 Here we discuss an important corner case involving the precise meaning of "resolving a macro invocation to a macro definition".
-We're going to explore the situation where an eager macro 'changes' the definition of a macro (by adjusting and emitting an input definition), even while there are invocations of that macro which are apparently eligible for expansion.
+We're going to explore the situation where an eager macro "changes" the definition of a macro (by adjusting and emitting an input definition), even while there are invocations of that macro which are apparently eligible for expansion.
 The takeaway is that eager expansion is sensitive to expansion order *outside of* eager macros